aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 ### 1.1 Purpose of Document

 This document is intended to outline the technical measures that are delivered by the Accelerator Architecture that make it suitable for PBMM workloads.
-An explicit **non-goal** of this document is to explain the delivery architecture of the [_PBMM Accelerator_][accel_tool] tool itself, an open-source software project built by AWS.
+An explicit **non-goal** of this document is to explain the delivery architecture of the [_AWS Secure Environment Accelerator tool_][accel_tool] itself, an open-source software project built by AWS.

-While the central purpose of the _PBMM Accelerator_ is to establish an Accelerator Architecture into an AWS account footprint, this amounts to an implementation detail as far as the Accelerator Architecture is concerned.
+While the central purpose of the _AWS Secure Environment Accelerator tool_ is to establish an Accelerator Architecture into an AWS account footprint, this amounts to an implementation detail as far as the Accelerator Architecture is concerned.
 The Architecture is a standalone design, irrespective of how it was delivered into a customer AWS environment.
-It is nonetheless anticipated that most customers will choose to realize their Accelerator Architecture via the delivery mechanism of the _PBMM Accelerator_.
+It is nonetheless anticipated that most customers will choose to realize their Accelerator Architecture via the delivery mechanism of the _AWS Secure Environment Accelerator tool_.

 Comprehensive details on the tool itself are available elsewhere:

-1. [AWS Secure Environment Accelerator Operations & Troubleshooting Guide][ops_guide]
+1. [AWS Secure Environment Accelerator tool Operations & Troubleshooting Guide][ops_guide]
-2. [AWS Secure Environment Accelerator Developer Guide][dev_guide]
+2. [AWS Secure Environment Accelerator tool Developer Guide][dev_guide]

-Except where absolutely necessary, this document will refrain from referencing the _PBMM Accelerator_ further.
+Except where absolutely necessary, this document will refrain from referencing the _AWS Secure Environment Accelerator tool_ further.

 ### 1.2 Overview